 The sales funnel concept is best understood, and therefore best leveraged, when seen from two perspectives: the Buyer's perspective and the Seller's perspective.

 As seen from the Buyer's perspective (in the top row), the process usually starts out with an assumption that potential Buyers are unaware of the Seller, and are unconcerned with what the Seller can do.
 Through a series of Marketing and Sales activities on the Seller's part that we'll discuss in a moment however, the Buyer becomes initially interested, then more and more interested, until they get to the point where they decide to consider, and hopefully buy, the Seller's product.

 To cause that to happen the Seller usually needs to do several things.
-They usually need to identify potential Buyers, they need to create awareness through some sort of promotion, they need to stimulate interest, qualify potential Buyers, and engage potential Buyers in a conversation so they can together uncover needs and build value, eventually increasing the level of interest to the point where the potential Buyer to decides to buy.
+They usually need to identify potential Buyers, they need to create awareness through some sort of promotion, they need to stimulate interest with some kind of hoook, qualify potential Buyers, and engage potential Buyers in a conversation so they can together uncover needs and build value, eventually increasing the level of interest to the point where the prospect decides to buy.

 These two threads come together in the steps of the Sell Cycle, shown in the middle track above, which are:

 This approach, which is derived from the Consultative, SPIN and Solution Selling models, should be viewed flexibly, rather than as a strictly linear process.
 Also, while how a particular Seller uncovers needs, creates urgency, and builds value is beyond the scope of this discussion, ultimately all the steps will typically need to be done in order to achieve success.